 - Introduce French picture books and show how they can be used in the classroom

-• Develop cross-curricular links in line with the KS2 curriculum for 2014
+- Develop cross-curricular links in line with the KS2 curriculum

-• Two French picture books with teaching sequences and information and ideas about further resources to assist teaching primary languages
+- 2 French picture books with teaching sequences and ideas about further resources to assist primary language teaching

 The course will be led by Liz Luka and Ann Lazim.

 Liz Luka is a cross-phase teaching and learning consultant as well as being Assistant Head Teacher at Bounds Green Primary School and a CILT accredited MFL consultant.
 She has 25 years MFL teaching and training experience across the Key Stages including 5 years’ experience as head of languages and 5 years in an advisory role in Haringey supporting secondary MFL teams, implementation of languages teaching in KS1 and KS2 and subject leader training and coaching.
 She has delivered language development training and support for Literacy and other areas of the curriculum through quality first teaching, including the alignment of MFL and Literacy.
 Liz is also a Specialist Leader of Education for MFL, KS2 English and Leadership and IOE Associate Tutor.